Installing your Orca Core

 2. For best GPS accuracy, install the Core with a free line of sight to the sky.

-When selecting an installation location, we recommend powering on the Core at your intended installation location, and verifying the following prior to fastening the Core:
+When selecting an installation location, we recommend powering on the Core at your intended installation location, and verifying the following before fastening the Core:

 1. You can connect to the Core with all your devices from the helm of your boat.

-2. The Core's GPS is able to connect to at least 8 satellites within 1 and 1/2 minutes after powering on.
+2. The Core's GPS can connect to at least 8 satellites within 1 and 1/2 minutes after powering on.

-For details about connecting to Core, see the relevant article.
+For details about connecting a tablet, phone, or Orca Display to your Core, see the relevant article.

-To check the Core's GPS reception, connect the Orca App to your Core, and open Main Menu > Settings > Orca Core > Connected Devices.
+To check the Core's GPS reception, connect the Orca App to your Core, and open Main Menu > My Boat > Connected Devices.

 How do I power my Core?